cannatag/ldap3/python3-ldap/docs/sphinx/source/connections.rst

 * lazy: when True connection will defer open and bind until another LDAP operation is requested

-* check_names: when True attribute names in assertion and in filter will be checked against the schema (Server must have schema infos loaded with the get_info parameter)
+* check_names: when True attribute names in assertion and in filter will be checked against the schema (Server must have schema infos loaded with the get_info parameter) and search result will be formatted as specified in schema

 * raise_exceptions: when True LDAP operations will raise exceptions (subclasses of LDAPOperationResult) when the result is not one of the following: RESULT_SUCCESS, RESULT_COMPARE_FALSE, RESULT_COMPARE_TRUE, RESULT_REFERRAL.